-At Christmas, Meghan Markle – the American actress and soon-to-be wife of Prince Harry – allegedly won her Majesty over with a singing hamster toy, which was a big hit with hounds.
+One Christmas, the Duchess of Sussex supposedly won Her Majesty over with a singing hamster toy, which was a big hit with the hounds.
 But if Meghan wants to nail next year’s pressie, Royal Cats & Dogs have the perfect solution.

-Their hand-drawn portraits depict your cat or dog as a King or Queen – perfect if you have a doggy diva or your pet just rules the roost at home.
+Their hand-drawn portraits depict your cat or dog as a King or Queen – perfect if your pet rules the roost at home.
 You can choose to have them portrayed in a range of royal attire, recreating the look of Elizabeth I, for example, King Richard or Henry VIII.
 You can also have your pet’s name added, if you so wish.

-The portraits are really easy to organise: all you need to do is send over a few hi-res images of your pet looking straight at the camera and let the artists – a husband and wife duo – work their magic.
-The whole process takes just over a week and you’ll be able to see a proof before the canvas is completed.
+The portraits are really easy to arrange.
+All you need to do is send over a few hi-res images of your pet and let the artists – a husband and wife duo – work their magic.
+The whole process takes just over a week.
+You’ll also be able to see a proof before the canvas is completed.

-When it came to immortalising “King Ernie”, I opted to recreate the famous 1540 portrait of Henry VIII by Hans Holbein the Younger – and I think you’ll agree the regal look suits him rather well!
+When it came to immortalising “King Ernie”, I opted to recreate the 1540 portrait of Henry VIII by Hans Holbein the Younger.
+I think you’ll agree the regal look suits him rather well!

-The canvas – which measures 16″ x 12″ – now takes pride of place in our lounge and is a real talking point whenever friends and family come over.
-As well as being a fine way to celebrate your pet, a personalised portrait makes a great gift and is guaranteed to put a smile on the face of any animal lover.
+The canvas – which measures 16″ x 12″ – now takes pride of place in our lounge.
+It is a real talking point whenever friends and family come over.
+As well as being a fine way to celebrate your pet, a personalised portrait makes a great gift.
+It is guaranteed to put a smile on the face of any animal lover.
 Meghan, take note!